 Ember Hostel is rated the “Best Hostel in the USA” because of its overall “cool” vibe, unique amenities, and great social atmosphere.

 4.8 out of 5.

 Are you a solo traveler looking for a private room?
 Or a backpacker traveling around in a group wanting to stay in a cheap and cozy dorm?
 Above you will find the best hostels in Denver for all your needs.

 Please note, we only list hostels that have an aggregated guest review rating of at least 4.0 out of 5.
 We aggregate all reviews from different booking sites and other unbiased review websites.
 Hence, you can be certain all hostels listed above offer an excellent value-for-money stay in Denver.

-Check out our other articles about Denver:
+Get to know the city better and check out our other articles about Denver: